netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 * Sales → Orders → Mass action *Print shipping labels*
 * Sales → Shipments → Mass action *Print shipping labels*
 * Detail page of a shipment → Button *Print shipping label*

+Please note that this will not transmit *new* shipments to DHL, but only show the DHL labels which are already stored in Magento®.

+To create *new* DHL shipments and labels, please follow the instructions in the section `Mass action`_.

 Canceling a shipment
 --------------------